Revisiting the Radio Lateral Distribution Function: An amplitude dependence on $X_{\rm max}$ and primary composition: Simulations of radio emission

 In Fig.~\ref{fig:LDFExamples}, we show examples of the radio LDF for a few zenith angles at the GRAND site (top) and at the Auger site (bottom).
 One can see that the shape of the LDF and the differences between proton and iron are strongly dependent on the zenith angle and detector site.
 At the GRAND site (top), the amplitude of proton-induced showers is, on average, higher than iron-induced ones at all studied zenith angles.
 In contrast, at Auger (bottom), proton showers tend to have higher fields at low zenith angles, while iron showers dominate at the highest zenith angles.
 The reason for this will become clear in the next sections.

 It is also interesting to note that, at both sites, the shape of the radio LDF seems to be almost independent of \xmax at around 82$^\circ$, as the position of the Cherenkov ring does not change significantly between showers.
-At lower zenith angles, the radio footprint shape and size does vary with \xmax: As the \xmax position gets higher in the atmosphere, the distance to the detector increases, which tends to increase the size of the radio footprint at ground level due to the projection effect.
+At lower zenith angles, the radio footprint shape and size do vary with \xmax: As the position of \xmax gets higher in the atmosphere, the distance to the detector increases, which tends to increase the size of the radio footprint at ground level due to the projection effect.
 At the same time, the decrease in air density reduces the Cherenkov angle, tending to decrease the footprint size instead.
-The projection effect dominates at lower zenith angles, but at a zenith of around $84^\circ$, also referred to as ``the magic angle''~\cite{HarmMagicAngle}, the shower develops in a region of the atmosphere where these two competing effects cancel each other, making the shape of the radio footprint independent of \xmax.
+The projection effect dominates at lower zenith angles, but at a zenith of around $82^\circ$, also referred to as ``the magic angle''~\cite{HarmMagicAngle}, the shower develops in a region of the atmosphere where these two competing effects approximately cancel each other, making the shape of the radio footprint practically independent of \xmax.
 However, one can see that although the shape does not change significantly, the amplitude still depends on \xmax.
+Since the exact value of the magic angle depends on atmospheric conditions and observation altitude, it should be regarded as a small angular range rather than a precisely defined angle.